ruyakubu/BUILD-AzureML-workshop/README.md

     return args
 ```

-In our python code, we’ll define a main class that the takes the input arguments to train the month.
-As you will see the code to change the model remain the same.
-The only change is create an experiment in Azure Machine Learning studio and using MLFlow to start the artifacts and metrics from your training model for tracking.
+In our python code, we’ll define a main class that takes the input arguments to train the model.
+As you will see the code for training the model remains the same.
+The only change is creating an experiment in Azure Machine Learning studio and using MLFlow to start the artifacts and metrics from your trained model for tracking.

 ```python
 current_experiment = Run.get_context().experiment